 Whatever the reason I think it’s a good thing that more of us lean towards spending some quality time outside, away from technology and close to nature.
 Where am I going with this you may wonder?

 I have spent more than a year hiking and photographing the Canadian Rocky Mountains.
 I completed hundreds of kilometres of trails on day and overnight trips.

-Why do I favor them over others?
+Why do I favour them over others?
 Some due to their very limited human traffic and remoteness, others because of the great wildlife viewing possibilities, but mainly because all of them offer truly breathtaking views.
 Something I am a huge sucker for.

 1. Smutwood Peak